MiniXC/typst-projects/thesis/chapters/04_asr.typ

 #comic.comic((80mm, 40mm), "CTC", yellow) <fig_ctc_model>

+// inherently discriminative, because of certain assumpation

 === Sequence-to-sequence models

 An alternative are sequence-to-sequence (seq2seq) models, often employing an attention mechanism @chan_listen_2016, as detailed in @prabhavalkar_survey_2023.
 These models consist of an encoder network, which maps the input acoustic sequence $S$ into a high-level representation, and a decoder network, which autoregressively generates the output transcription $T$ one token at a time.
 The core mechanism linking the two is attention, which at each decoding step computes a context vector as a weighted average of the encoder's output states.
 This allows the decoder to dynamically focus on the most relevant acoustic frames when predicting the next output token.

+// encoder-decoder model
+// attention definitely should be included here

 The model is trained to maximize the conditional probability of the target sequence, which is factorized using the chain rule: